We may earn affiliate commissions for the recommended products. Learn more.

 How does iRestore laser therapy work?

-At their core, all 3 iRestore laser-based devices rely on low-level laser therapy (LLLT) to stimulate hair follicles for hair growth and regrowth.
+At their core, all 3 iRestore laser-based devices rely on low-level laser therapy (LLLT) that’s intended to stimulate hair follicles for hair growth and regrowth.
 This type of non-invasive treatment is both painless and easy to use for regular sessions, which makes it ideal for at-home application.

 One of the proposed effects of this increase in cellular energy production is the rejuvenation of hair follicles.
 Multiple studies report LLLT as a potential way to stimulate hair growth in both men and women with androgenetic alopecia (AGA).